Health Nutrients

 Zinc Deficiency

-Early in life, zinc deficiency may present as stunted growth in children.
+Early in life, zinc deficiency may manifest in children as stunted growth.
 Other symptoms may include lack of appetite, unintentional weight loss, loose stools, low energy levels, increased susceptibility to infections, loss of hair, skin rashes, impotence, and problems with vision, taste, or smell.

 Normal zinc blood levels are between 0.66 to 1.10 mcg/mL for anyone over 11 years of age.